NickNovitsky/bonusplay-ai-story-generator/README.md

 ## 🛡 License

-© 2025 BonusPlay AI.
+© 2025 Gamesoft Interactive Limited.
+This platform is developed by Gamesoft Interactive Limited and licensed for use by BonusTrade Interactive Limited.
 All rights reserved.

 ---